Job Shop Scheduling – High mix low volume problems and challenges

 - Due to precision and/or tolerances, certain jobs have to run on particular machines, making scheduling a problem.

 - And if those weren’t problem enough, some jobs have outside processing to be done and some don’t.
 Some have more than one outside process to be and some have none.
+And within one shop there may be jobs that require many outside processes, and jobs that require none.

 - The lead-time on necessary outside processes will vary by the process and the vendors do not always deliver when they promised.